semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 You can now make your ORCID and Symplectic Elements accounts import your works between one another.
 Information on how to setup this link is provided [here](https://www.vle.cam.ac.uk/mod/book/view.php?id=3460531&chapterid=170001):

-1. Connect to your Sympletic Elements account by logging using Raven [here](https://elements.admin.cam.ac.uk)
+1. Connect to your Sympletic Elements account by logging in using Raven [here](https://elements.admin.cam.ac.uk)
 2. Go to `Menu`, then click on `Search settings`
 3. Scroll down to the "Source-specific name-based search terms" section and click on `Configure` next to the ORCID logo in the list.
 Then click on `Configure connection`.
 An ORCID webpage will then appear
 4. Sign in with your ORCID details to authorize the University of Cambridge / Symplectic Elements as a trusted organisation to read your ORCID record